Pro QC offers over three decades of experience and provides quality solutions in over 88 countries.

-By: Michael L. Hetzel, VP/Americas Pro QC International
+By: Michael L. Hetzel, VP/Americas

 In the manufacturing and retail world, the objective is simple but broad; to move product design, manufacturing, packaging and logistics to environmentally neutral processes in terms of (ideally) using all renewable material resources, converted to products using renewable energy sources and creating zero emissions and zero waste in the process.